"The creditor hath a better memory than the debtor." - James Howell

 3 Reasons To Avoid Payment Stretching

-Have you ever been a situation of unfufilled promise?
-You hold up your side of an agreement but the other side does not?
+Have you ever been a situation of unfulfilled promise?
+You hold up your side of an agreement, but the other side does not?
 This can be root of some of the most epic disagreements of our time, and it happens in the business world more often than you'd expect.
 More specifically the payment process.
 A service is rendered but payment has not been received yet.

 Sometimes companies choose to stretch their payments by paying invoices past their due date.
 And sometimes these payment stretching practices are for good reason.